What is vacation pay?

 Here is how you can calculate vacation pay for salaried employees:

-- Calculate the employees’ wage rate by dividing their yearly salary by the number of hours they worked in the employment year
+- Calculate the employees’ wage rate by dividing their yearly salary by the number of hours they worked in the employment year.

-- Multiply the employees’ hourly wage by the number of hours they get for vacation
+- Multiply the employees’ hourly wage by the number of hours they get for vacation.

-When to pay for vacation pay
+When to pay vacation pay

 Why vacation pay matters